alexjohnj/geographyas/_posts/coasts/2012-01-01-introduction-to-coasts.md

 ### Marine

-- Biotic creatures such as Coral alter the shapes of coasts for the aforementioned reasons.
+- Biotic creatures such as Coral alter the shapes of coasts for the aforementioned reasons relating to the rate of erosion.
 - Waves, tides & salt spray all play their part in altering the shape of coasts.

 ## Coastal System